Large-scale simulations of Floquet physics on near-term quantum computers: QHiFFS Error Analysis

 \subsection{Leading error terms}

-Intimately related to the output fidelity is the Hilbert-Schmidt product of unitaries (cf. Eq. \eqref{eq:error_def}), which we will focus on in the following error analysis.
-The error $\xi$ which we derive in the following appears in the Hilbert-Schmidt product as follows $\Tr\left( U_1^\dagger U_2 \right) = d(1 - \xi)$ with the Hilbert space dimension $d$.
+{\Alph{section}} Closely related to the output fidelity of a quantum simulation is the Hilbert-Schmidt product of its unitaries (cf. Eq.~\eqref{eq:error_def}), which we will focus on in the following error analysis.
+The error $\xi$ which we derive in the following appears in the Hilbert-Schmidt product as follows $\Tr\left( \hat U_1^\dagger \hat U_2 \right) = d(1 - \xi)$ with the Hilbert space dimension~$d$.
 In general, we have

 $\xi$ can thus be seen as an estimate of the infidelity of a Haar random state undergoing evolution by $\hat U_1$ and $\hat U_2$ up to a factor of 2.
-Using permutation invariance of the trace, the Hilbert-Schmidt product between a kick approximation of first order and exact evolution reads
+Using permutation invariance of the trace, the Hilbert-Schmidt product between a first order QHiFFS ansatz and exact evolution reads